VERTICAL GRANITE CURBING

 There are a variety basic finish options available which may be applied to the top and face of a vertical curb.
 Any combination of these finish treatments may be specified, i.e., sawn top & split face; thermal top & split face; etc.

-- Sawn top (standard): the top of the curb has a smooth finish created by saw cutting.
+- Sawn top: most common; slabs for curb are typically sawn top and bottom; the top of the curb has a smooth finish created by saw cutting.

-- Thermal top: the top of the curb has a finish created by being sawn, then braised with a blow torch to roughen the surface to give it a safer, sandpaper-like surface.
+- Spit top: the top of the curb has a rough finish created by being split; for an historic look

-- Thermal face: the face of the curb has a finish created by being split or sawn, then braised with a blow torch.
+- Sawn face: the face of the curb has a smooth finish created by saw cutting.

-- Clean back: protrusions greater than 1/4-inch are removed using hand tools to create a smoother surface and stay within tolerance.
+- Clean back: protrusions greater than 1/4-inch are removed using hand tools to create a tighter tolerance for when pavers are abutted to curb.